ssardina-agts/elevator-sarl-base/README.md

 From CLI, one should first build the system by running `mvn package`.
 This will produce the JAR file under `target/` with all the dependencies.
 The JAR file already has `BootMAS` as the default starting class.

+Instructions on how to setup and run Maven-based SARL applications, see [this guide](https://bitbucket.org/snippets/ssardina/6eybMg/sarl-application-general-information-setup#markdown-header-running-using-maven)

 To run the default controller: